This is Why Scientists Say It’s Easier To Leave A Child To Die In A Hot Car Than You Think

 “It’s a matter of circumstances.
 It can happen to everyone.”

 It has to do with the patterns we form in our brains.
-Do the same thing every day — drive this route to work; do this before work or that after work — and your brain forms a pattern.
+Do the same thing every day — drive this route to work, do this before work, or that after work — and your brain forms a pattern.
 And a disruption to that pattern throws everything off.

 “We have to accept that the human memory is flawed.
 That includes when loving, attentive parents lose awareness of their children when they are in a car,” he says.